Add, remove & assign phone numbers on demand

 Send & receive any message you need to

 Keep contact details in one place with a shared phonebook

 For on-the-go teams to share messages, calls, and contacts

 Over 60% of customers check Google reviews online before they visit a business.
 Before they commit to a purchase or opt for a new service provider, customers need social proof that your business is right for them.
 But even though 85% of consumers are willing to leave businesses a review, it can still be hard for business owners to get customers to leave authentic reviews.

 In this article, we will look at:

-Google reviews are how people are finding out whether a local baker or a pet grooming service is good enough.
+Google reviews are how people find out whether a local baker or a pet grooming service is good enough for their needs.
 This is exactly what the search engine giant had in mind when rolling out Google reviews in 2007.

 While introducing the service, Jonathan Goldman, a software engineer for Google Maps wrote that they were placing the user at the centre of everything.
 The Google search engine used to just collect reviews from other sources.
 According to Jonathan's vision, there would now be one important difference.